Chart Color Schemes

 The level of residential development activity in Montrose is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers in Montrose shows around 2 new homes approved each year.
-Between FY-21 and FY-25, approximately 13 homes were approved, with none so far in FY-26.
-Despite population decline, development activity has been adequate relative to other areas, benefiting buyers with more affordable housing options as new homes are built at an average expected construction cost of $279,000, below the regional average.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Montrose has seen approximately two new homes approved annually.
+Between financial years 2021 (FY-21) and 2025 (FY-25), around twelve homes were approved, with no approvals recorded so far in FY-26.
+Despite population decline, development activity has been adequate relative to other areas, benefiting buyers while new homes are constructed at an average expected construction cost of $279,000.

 Frequently Asked Questions - Development